ylustat/stat-37810-hw2-Dehua-Yihao/HW2.md

 # Paired homework 2
-## Dehua and Yihao did this together
+## Dehua Bi and Yihao Lu did this together
 ## Question 1

-Dehua Bi and Yihao Lu

 In R

 ```R